jaimiesj/health_outcomes/README.md

 ## Description of data source
 This dataset was culled from the UCI machine learning website which shows 2 different schools in portugal and shows students drinking consumption.
 This group will use different machine learning algorithms to make predictions pertaining to whether a student may be prone to alcoholism in the future.

 ## Questions to answer with data
-#### Using the sum of the Workday Alcohol Consumption (Dalc) and Weekend Alcohol Consumption (Walc), we will generate a Alcohol Consumption column, where if values fall below a certain number (to be determined), they will be deemed low risk alcohol consumers while if they fall above that number, they will be deemed high risk alcohol consumer, based on several factors, such as sex, age, parent education, parent job, number of class failures, etc
+Using the sum of the Workday Alcohol Consumption (Dalc) and Weekend Alcohol Consumption (Walc), we will generate a Alcohol Consumption column, where if values fall below a certain number (to be determined), they will be deemed low risk alcohol consumers while if they fall above that number, they will be deemed high risk alcohol consumer, based on several factors, such as sex, age, parent education, parent job, number of class failures, etc

+## Description of the communication protocols
+We utilize the weekly class meetups to work through the assignment, share how far along we've gotten in the assignment and bring up challenges we faced.
+During class, we plan when we will next week, if necessary.
+Outside of class, we communicate through Slack and Github

+## Outline of the project (this may include images, but they should be easy to follow and digest)